SpectraLogic/ds3_java_sdk/README.md

 ## Install

-To install the latest ds3_java_sdk either download the latest release jar file from the [Releases](../../releases) page or clone the repository and run `./gradlew install` to install the sdk into your local maven repository.
+To install the latest ds3_java_sdk either download the latest release jar file from the [Releases](../../releases) page or clone the repository and run `./gradlew clean sdk:install` to install the sdk into your local maven repository.

+## Tests

+In addition to unit tests in the main `sdk` module, there are additional integration tests in the `integration` module.
+Please see the integration [README](integration/README.md) for details on running the tests.
+To just run the SDK's unit tests use:

+    ./gradlew clean sdk:test

 ## Javadoc